20% off your first purchase with code: SHOP24

-A couple of years ago, my district did away with out-of-county field trips because of high gas prices.
-Then they cut back on field trips even further because they had to align directly with the standards.
-So this year I've been looking at virtual field trips.
-No, there isn't a bumpy bus ride or parents coming along as chaperones; but it can still be a lot of fun.
+A few years ago, my district did away with out-of-county field trips because of high gas prices.
+Then they cut back on field trips even further because they had to align directly with the curriculum standards.
+So I began looking at free virtual field trips for elementary students.

 • Let students bring a brown bag lunch and eat outside